DW01/traktor-docs/engine/world.md

 The World System has three key players:

-**Worlds** are containers—they hold all the entities in a scene and coordinate their updates.
+**Worlds** are containers.
+They hold all the entities in a scene and coordinate their updates.
 When you load a level, you're loading a World.
 When the game ticks forward one frame, the World updates everything inside it.

-**Entities** are game objects—the player, an enemy, a crate, a light source, whatever.
+**Entities** are game objects.
+The player, an enemy, a crate, a light source, whatever.
 But here's the twist: entities themselves are quite simple.
 They're basically just a position in space (a transform) and a collection of components.
 An entity without components is just an invisible point floating in your scene.

 **Components** are where the magic happens.
 They're modular pieces of functionality that you attach to entities.
 Want an entity to be visible?
 Add a MeshComponent.
 Want it to be affected by physics?
 Add a RigidBodyComponent.
 Want it to think and make decisions?
 Add a ScriptComponent.
 Each component adds one capability, and by combining components, you create rich, complex game objects.

-This approach—composition over inheritance—is incredibly powerful.
+This approach.
+Composition over inheritance.
+Is incredibly powerful.
 Instead of writing a new class for every type of enemy or object, you just mix and match existing components in new ways.

 ## Core Concepts